DoctorKhan/votex/service-implementation-plan.md

 3. **Logging Service**: Implement logging functionality needed by other services
 4. **Proposal Service**: Implement core proposal management functionality
 5. **Voting Service**: Implement voting functionality that depends on proposals
-6. **AI Service**: Implement AI integration that depends on proposals and voting
+6. **Intelligent Service**: Implement smart features that depend on proposals and voting

 This order ensures that each service builds on the previously implemented services, allowing for incremental testing and development.